vrodrille/DSMRWeb/README.md

 - Generators controller.
 This controller is used to process any interaction related to the data generators.
 This controller has 2 actions: index (to get all the data generators stored in the generators directory) and show (to get the parameters of the specified data generator from its file in the generators directory).
 - Algorithms controller.
 This controller is used to process any interaction related to algorithms.
 The behaviour and use of this controller is identical to the generators controller, it implements 2 actions: index (to get all the algorithms stored in the algorithms directory) and show (to get the parameters of the specified algorithm from its correspondant file in the algorithms directory).
 - Experiments controller.
 This controller is used to process any interaction related to experiments, i.e. the execution of an algorithm with the specified data generators.
 This controller implements 2 actions: index (to check if there's an experiment running at the moment) and create (to launch an experiment with the specified parameters of the algorithm and the data generators).
 - Experiments results controller.
 This controller is used to process any interaction related to the experiments' results.
-This controller implements 3 actions: index (to get all the experiments' results stored in the experiments_results folder), show (to download the specified experiment's results) and destroy (to delete the zip generated in the previous action).
+This controller implements 2 actions: index (to get all the experiments' results stored in the experiments_results folder) and show (to download the specified experiment's results).

 #### Services